paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-064-collection.md

 (10) **Certain service-connected disability payments** — Any amount payable to an individual as a service-connected (within the meaning of [section 101(16) of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section101/16&num=0&edition=prelim), United States Code) disability benefit under—

-  (A) subchapter II, III, IV, V,,11 So in original. or VI of chapter 11 of such title 38, or
+  (A) subchapter II, III, IV, V, or VI of chapter 11 of such title 38, or

   (B) chapter 13, 21, 23, 31, 32, 34, 35, 37, or 39 of such title 38.